jakwuh/webtip/tips/28-08-2017/Readme.md

 and the repository exists.
 ```

 Ugh.. still failing.
-A good news here is that we've forgot to check if any identity added to the ssh authorization agent.
+A good news here is that we've forgotten to check if any identity added to the ssh authorization agent.
 If there are no identities then nothing could be forwarded to a remote machine, so this might be a fail reason.

 To check if there are any identities added to the ssh-agent type the following command: